that

 I've never seen someone beaten unconscious before.
 That’s lesbians for you.

-4. (relative, plural that) Which, who; representing a subject, direct object, indirect object, or object of a preposition. [from 9thc.]
+2. (relative, plural that) In a relative clause, referring to a previously mentioned noun, as subject, direct object, indirect object, or object of a preposition; which, who. [from 9thc.]

 Usage notes